samjohnson208/SaugerParentage/README.md

 sed "s/-1/-9/g" variants_maf1_miss9.012 > variants_maf1_miss9.012_conv
 # conv = converted to missing data = "-9"
 ```

-## BWA MEM investigation

-We found out that Will's data were aligned using BWA MEM rather that BWA ALN and SAMSE.
-Josh and I have generated runbwa_mem.pl and have run it on the walleye and yellow perch reference genomes.

-The outputs are stored in /project/ysctrout/hatchsauger/sam_sai_pflav_mem and /project/ysctrout/hatchsauger/sam_sai_svit_mem.
-These sorted bams were then used to count the number and percentage of aligned reads for each using count_assembled_pflav_mem.sh and count_assembled_svit_mem.sh.

-RadMap reports were also generated for each using slurm_radmapreport_fix.sh.

-Upon looking at the number of assembled reads for each species, they were the same for both bwa_mem outputs.
-I will go try them again for both species and double check the reference genome indices.
-I have rerun bwa mem for each species from empty directories, and I will revisit the results tomorrow.
-I anticipate that this flaw was due to a failure to git push/pull before running the perl script for the other reference genome.

-The r script to plot the histograms of percent aligned reads (nalignedreads.R) was updated and pushed.

-That concludes work 3/12/25.
-BWA MEM's are currently running, script is ready for when they're done.

-BWA MEM's are finishing, and I am starting count_assembled_svit_mem.sh and count_assembled_pflav_mem.sh.

-Count_assembled analyses have finished on the bwa mem aligned reads vs the bwa aln samse aligned reads (for both walleye and yellow perch) and the results are shocking.
-See local directory /GeneticData/AssembledReads/n_aln_per_indiv for plots and /SaugerParentage/r_scripts/assembledreads for the R script.

-Because BWA MEM generates .bam, .sorted.bam, and .sorted.bam.bai, I have bypassed using slurm_sauger_sam2bam.sh and have moved to slurm_sauger_variants.sh for both sam_sai_svit_mem and sam_sai_pflav_mem.
-Variant calling for each of those sets was initiated at 11:30pm on 03/13/25.

 ## Sequoia F0/Test F1 Analysis (BWA ALN to Walleye Reference)